magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 **Issue**:  _The **Add to order** button does not work for products added to the cart by SKU_.
 Magento displays this error message when you click on the **Add to order** button after adding products to the order by SKU: `An error has happened during application run`.
 Products are not added to the cart. **Workaround**: Use the Add Products feature. <!--- AC-345-->

 **Issue**: The GraphQL `category` and `categoryList` queries ignore Category permissions that determine whether categories in a shared catalog are hidden or exposed.
 Magento currently displays all categories that have been assigned or unassigned to the shared catalog.
-This affects Adobe Commerce 2.4.3 deployments that implement a PWA storefront for which B2B shared catalogs have been enabled. <!--- MC-42528-->
+This affects {{site.data.var.ee}} 2.4.3 deployments that implement a PWA storefront for which B2B shared catalogs have been enabled. <!--- MC-42528-->

 ## Community contributions